 An Appreciation by a Pair of First-Generation Fans who Saw the Fab Four’s ‘Ed Sullivan Show’ Debut and Birth of U.S. Beatlemania on Feb.
 9, 1964

-My sister Ruth, or Ruthie, and I and our folks Bill and Joan were among the 73 million Americans who witnessed pop culture history when The Beatles performed live on “The Ed Sullivan Show” the first time on Feb.
+My sister Ruth, or Ruthie, and I and our folks Bill and Joan were among the 73 million Americans who witnessed pop culture history when The Beatles performed live on “The Ed Sullivan Show” for the first time on Feb.
 9, 1964.

-The whole Beatles saga has been very well-documented – my “Coming to America” shows in the “Lost Lennon Tapes” radio series marking the 25th anniversary in 1989 included – and especially in early 2014 by dozens of special 50th anniversary TV shows, events, concerts, record releases, new books and lots of commemorative magazines.
+The whole Beatles Ed Sullivan debut saga has been very well-documented – my “Coming to America” shows in the “Lost Lennon Tapes” radio series marking the 25th anniversary in 1989 included – and especially in early 2014 by dozens of special 50th anniversary TV shows, events, concerts, record releases, new books and lots of commemorative magazines.